GatherStar/lawnicons/README.md

 add what I use

-go action download the new app
+go action to download the new app